twesterhout/NWI-NB002C-EM1/README.md

 Now you can run the program with `./main`.
 It produces two files:
 - `curve.dat` containing the information about the curve (Circle or Coil);
 - `field.dat` containing tha values of the B-field at different points.
+Names of the files can be changed by editing the `configure.h` file, which controls the compile time options whereas `config.txt` controls the run-time behavior.

 ##More control over the code